This add-on is operated by Codeship Inc

 Deploying to Heroku is incredibly easy.
 Just click on the Heroku deployment method.
 The only necessary setting you have to do is type in your application name.

-A backup through the pgbackups add-on will be done.
+A backup through the standard Heroku PostgreSQL backups will be done.

 git push --force to Heroku to overwrite whatever was in the repository before.
 This is handy for deploying to your staging application as you may have pushed something to give it a try but haven’t reverted.
 You should never enable this for your production application.